grafana/dashboard-linter/README.md

 $ dashboard-linter lint dashboard.json
 ```

-This tool is a work in progress, and its very early days.
-Right now its focused exclusively on dashboards that use a Prometheus datasource.
+This tool is a work in progress and it's still very early days.
+The current capabilities are focused exclusively on dashboards that use a Prometheus data source.

 See [the docs](docs/index.md) for more detail.